rrag/react-stockcharts/docs/md/COMING-SOON.md

 1. Explore refactoring of interactive indicators to use canvas (again)

 #### New Interactive components

+Do not store any state state in the interactive components other than hover & selected Use onComplete/onDragComplete callback to pass the [] back to owner component Experiment with a single component

 1. Parallel trend lines
 1. Fib Circles
 1. Fib Arc